Security, Automation, Agility and Other Takeaways from A10 Connect

 And today’s consumption models ensure that you only pay for what you use.
 It is up to IT departments to determine their own mix of hybrid deployments to address scalability and capacity planning challenges and to accommodate current and future business needs.

-If you’re not concerned about security, you’re not paying attention.
+If you’re not concerned about application security, you’re not paying attention.
 At A10 Connect, much of the conversation turned toward how security is still a challenge for organizations of all sizes.
-For example, today’s sophisticated DDoS attacks that are increasing in complexity, intensity and sources and organizations require not only fast DDoS attack detection, but swift attack mitigation before services are impacted.
+For example, today’s sophisticated DDoS attacks that are increasing in complexity, intensity and sources and organizations require not only fast DDoS attack detection, but swift DDoS attack protection before services are impacted.

 Those are just some of the takeaways we heard from the experts at A10 Connect Texas and A10 Connect Maryland last week.
 What were your key learnings?
 Let us know in the comments below.